 Advances in medicine and technology have led to many new treatments for hearing loss.
 With so many to choose from, how can you know which one is best for you?
-The choice depends in part on the kind of hearing loss you have.
+The choice depends partly on the kind of loss you have.

-Conductive hearing loss happens when the outer or middle ear can’t conduct sound to the inner ear.
+Conductive.
+This type happens when the outer or middle ear can’t bring sound to the inner ear.

-Sensorineural hearing loss occurs when the inner ear or auditory nerve no longer detects sound waves normally.
+Sensorineural.
+This starts when the inner ear, auditory nerve, or brain no longer detects sound waves normally.

-Mixed hearing loss is a combination of conductive and sensorineural hearing loss.
+Mixed hearing loss.
+It's a combination of the conductive and sensorineural kinds.

-No matter what type of hearing loss you have, there are treatment options that can help you.
+No matter what type you have, treatments can help you.

-Hearing aids amplify sounds and make them easier for the inner ear to detect.
-The electronic parts of hearing aids are typically either analog or digital.
+They make sounds louder and make them easier for the inner ear to pick up.
+They’re typically either analog or digital.

-Analog hearing aids convert sound into electrical signals, then make them louder.
-They work like a microphone attached to an amplifier.
-You can program them for different environments, such as a small room or a crowded restaurant.
+Analog hearing aids.
+These convert sound into electrical signals, then make them louder.
+They work like a microphone plugged into an amplifier.
+You can program them for different environments, like a small room or a crowded restaurant.

-Digital hearing aids convert sound into a code of numbers, then change them back into sound.
+Digital hearing aids.
+These convert sound into a code of numbers, then change them back into sound.
 You can program them to amplify only the frequencies where you have hearing loss.
-In general, digital hearing aids give you more flexibility than the analog kind.
+In general, digital devices give you more flexibility than the analog kind.
 But they also cost more.

-Both analog and digital hearing aids come in many different models, including:
+Both types come in many different models, including:

 Behind-the-ear.
-Best for mild to severe hearing loss, this type of hearing aid includes a plastic case that holds its electronic parts, which you wear behind your ear.
-The sound is transmitted through an ear mold that you put into your outer ear.
-Because behind-the-ear aids are relatively large, they are powerful.
+It's best for mild to severe hearing loss, and it includes a plastic case, which you wear behind your ear.
+The sound is sent through an ear mold that you put in your outer ear.
+They’re somewhat large.
+They’re also powerful.

 Open-fit.
-Like the behind-the-ear type, you wear open-fit hearing aids behind your ear.
-They relay sounds through a narrow tube that you put into your ear canal.
+You wear these behind your ear, too.
+They relay sound through a narrow tube that you put into your ear canal.
 Unlike behind-the-ear aids, open-fit aids allow the canal to stay open.
 Some people prefer them because: